BOOKS

 Winner of the 1998 C. Wright Mills Award from the Society for the Study of Social Problems

-Winner of the 1999 Distinguished Book Award from the Sex and Gender Section, American Sociological Association
+Winner of the 1999 Distinguished Book Award from the Sex and Gender Section, ASA

 Winner of the 1998 C. Wright Mills Award from the Society for the Study of Social Problems

-Winner of the 1999 Distinguished Book Award from the Sex and Gender Section, American Sociological Association
+Winner of the 1999 Distinguished Book Award from the Sex and Gender Section, ASA

 SELECTED ARTICLES